tejaswini-rb/offline-rl/README.md

 # Conservative Q-Learning (CQL) Implementation

 This repository contains an implementation of Conservative Q-Learning for offline reinforcement learning.
 The implementation was tested on Half-Cheetah and InvertedPendulum environments.
-However, due to issues with offline RL datasets
+However, due to issues with offline RL datasets, we had initially started with an online RL implementation, and this repository includes those results as well.

 ## Steps
 You can either run `python main.py` or run the Jupyter Notebook on either your device or in Google Colab.
 The second method is the easiest and the recommended method for reproducing the results.